robin-ochieng/retro-data-model/docs/FEATURES.md

 	- Currency (std. units) dropdown using ISO 4217 codes; default to USD; “Other” free‑text fallback.
 	- Class of Business dropdown with dependent Line(s) of Business; “Other” free‑text fallback; line options auto‑reset on class change.
 	- Treaty Type dropdown with common treaty taxonomies; “Other” free‑text fallback.
+	- Claims Period now uses a date range (Start / End) picker with validation (End must be on/after Start).
+Legacy single‑string values are parsed and migrated on load.
 	- Inline validation with descriptive error surfacing.
+	- Header autosaves to sheet_blobs('Header') and mirrors key fields (treaty_type, currency_std_units, claims_period_start/end) to submissions.meta for downstream consumers.

+- Submission meta & propagation
+	- Centralized, type‑safe SubmissionMeta context (provider + hook) backed by Supabase.
+	- On mount, loads submissions.meta and sheet_blobs('Header'), deriving:
+		- treatyType: from Header payload or submissions.meta
+		- currencyStdUnits: from Header payload or submissions.meta
+	- Exposes: meta, treatyType, currencyStdUnits, lastSavedAt, updateMeta(patch), refresh().
+	- updateMeta merges into submissions.meta and, when patch includes treaty_type or currency_std_units, also syncs sheet_blobs('Header').
+	- Wizard is wrapped with SubmissionMetaProvider so all steps can read current treaty/currency and react to live edits.

 - Workflows
 	- Property (tab order)